RossPaterson/advent-of-code/2018/Notes.md

 The third step is easy given a breadth-first searcher, and the second part is also easily derived from the breadth-first search.

+## Day 21: Chronal Conversion

+Another problem using the same assembly code as Days 16 and 19.
+It turns out not to be necessary to decompile the whole thing, just the outer loop, and then simulate execution monitoring the termination test of that loop.

+It took a little while to realize that the second part is a return to the theme of detecting a cycle in the iterations of a function, as seen on Days 12 and 18.
+Simulating execution to do that took 4 minutes; one would have to decompile and optimize the assembly program to make it faster.

+The problem description is padded with an irrelevant discussion of the initial part of the program, which has no effect.
+It also seems that the "lowest" qualification in both parts is redundant, but included to obscure the uniqueness of the solution.